Tomisin Adepeju is a Nigerian-British Filmmaker based in London, England.

 His multi award-winning shorts, The Good Son & Super 16mm graduation film, Marianne have been selected at over 100 International film festivals, these include; Oscar-Qualifying Urbanworld Film Festival, the 25th New York African Film Festival, Smalls Film Festival & Triforce Film Festival.
 Both shorts have also screened at several prestigious institutions including: Cinematheque Suisse, the Charles H. Wright Museum of African American History, The Museum of Fine Arts Boston, the Film Society of Lincoln Center, the British Film Institute & BAFTA.

 Tomisin is a 2018 Edinburgh Talent Lab alumnus, he has just completed two new shorts, Oil and Appreciation.
-The latter recently had its World Premiere at the Oscar-Qualifying Pan African Film Festival 2019.
+The latter recently had its World Premiere at the Oscar-Qualifying Pan African Film Festival 2019 & it’s North American Premiere at Oscar-Qualifying Aspen Shortsfest.
+The film is also an official selection of BFI London Film Festival.
 He is currently developing his debut feature, an adaptation of his short, The Good Son.